MEMBERSHIP

 - Life Insurance

-According to the National Weather Service, there were 13 direct lightning fatalities in 2023, compared to 19 in 2022.
-On average, based on data from 2014 to 2023, 23 people die each year from lightning strikes in the United States.
+According to the National Weather Center and National Lightning Safety Council there were 12 direct lightning fatalities in 2024, compared to 14 in 2023.
+On average, based on data from 2015 to 2024, 20 people die each year from lightning strikes in the United States.

-Source: U.S. Department of Commerce, National Oceanic and Atmospheric Administration, National Weather Service.
+Source: U.S. Department of Commerce, National Oceanic and Atmospheric Administration, National Weather Service and National Lightning Safety Council.

-The number of lightning-caused U.S. homeowners insurance claims increased in 2023 over 2022, but is still less than the average annual number of claims between 2017-2022.
+The number of lightning-caused U.S. homeowners insurance claims increased in 2025 over 2024 and is slightly below the five-year average.

 |